wikimedia/mediawiki-services-mobileapps/pagelib/docs/pcs/pcs.md

 Clients can also set `document.pcsActionHandler` to a function that takes a single parameter - an action object.
 The page call this function with `{action: 'setup'}` after initial setup completes and `{action: 'load_complete'}` when final setup is complete after all content has loaded.
 It will also make it the interaction handler for the page.

 Alternatively, clients can set a `pcsClient` variable that will populate the aforementioned document properties by reading a JSON string from `pcsClient.getSetupSettings()` and passing a JSON string to `pcsClient.onReceiveMessage()`.
-This is for compatability with `@JavascriptInterface` on Android.
+This is for compatibility with `@JavascriptInterface` on Android.

 ### Page

 #### onBodyStart() and onBodyEnd()

 These should not be called directly by the clients.
 They will be invoked automatically at the start and end of the `body` tag.

 #### setup()

 Combination of the following calls, changing multiple settings in one single call.
 The settings are kept in an object.
 Calling this directly is not required if you set `document.pcsSetupSettings` or a `pcsClient` as defined above.

 Setting parameter object fields:

 - platform: possible values are 'ios' and 'android'
 - clientVersion: string of client version (platform specific)
 - l10n: object of localized user visible strings: { addTitleDescription, tableInfobox, tableOther, tableClose }